jupiterproject/test/README.md

-Running a website on github pages
+Running a test on github pages

 Don't mind the HTML.....